Journalit

 Currency

-Choose the base currency used for monetary values and conversions across the plugin.
+Choose the base currency used for monetary values and conversions across the plugin, including Indian Rupee and Danish Krone.

 Language

-Use Journalit in supported interface languages, including English, Spanish, Simplified Chinese, Russian, French, and German.
+Use Journalit in supported interface languages, including English, Spanish, Simplified Chinese, Russian, French, German, and Vietnamese.

 Display name